Rio residents try to bring green to a concrete jungle

 The heat can be felt at a plaza in the Providencia favela, where, though it’s still morning and there’s hilltop wind, Alê Roque uses a towel to dab sweat from her forehead, upper lip and chin.
 The passion fruit and acelora trees she planted are starting to gain stature.
 Those and other saplings now receive water from a rudimentary irrigation system.

-Later that day, it’ll grow even hotter as she teaches preteens to compost, which will entail lugging more than 10 loads of old soil up two flights of stairs to a home’s back patio.
+Later that day, it’ll grow even hotter as she teaches preteens to compost, which will entail lugging more than 10 loads of soil up two flights of stairs to a home’s back patio.

 Why does Roque endure the labor and the heat?

 “I want to make the world green!” she says and laughs, then collects herself.
 “It’s because someone has to do it, truthfully that’s it.
-Someone has to do it.” ___ Associated Press video journalist Lucas Dumphreys contributed to this report.
+Someone has to do it.”